tildeholmqvist/connected/README.md

 #### Navigation Bar

-- The header and navigation bar is present at every page and includes every link to the other pages.
+- The header and navigation bar are present on every page and include every link to the other pages.

 - The Category link contains a dropdown menu allowing the user to pick their category of choice.

-- For the logged in user the My profile link contains of a dropdown menu allowing the user to pick between showing their profilepage or log out.
+- For the logged-in user the My Profile link contains a dropdown menu allowing the user to pick between showing their profile page or logging out.

 ![Navigation bar - logged in](/docs/readme_images/nav-bar-loggedin.png)

-- For the signed out user the navigation bar contains a link to Log in / Register
+- For the signed-out user the navigation bar contains a link to Log in / Register

 ![Navigation bar - logged in](/docs/readme_images/nav-bar-loggedout.png)